 \subsection{The Speed of the Encryption and Decryption}

-The 3D textured model encryption scheme is implemented by Matlab on personal computer with AMD A10 PRO-7800B, 12 Computer Cores 4C+8G 3.4GHz and 4.00G RAM.
-The encryption and decryption consumption time is recorded for the 3D models of different number of vertices.
-The larger size of the 3D model, the more time it needs for encryption and decryption, as show in Fig. \ref{fig:time}.
-When our implementation in Matlab 2015a transplanted to other implement environment, like C/C++, the speed can be much faster, which can satisfy practical demand.
+Our 3D surface model encryption scheme is implemented on personal computers by Matlab with AMD A10 PRO-7800B, 12 computer cores 4C + 8G 3.4ghz and 4.00g RAM.
+Time spent encrypting and decrypting 3D models with different number of vertices.
+The larger the size of the 3D model, the more time it takes to encrypt and decrypt it.
+When we implemented the migration to other tool environments (such as C/C ++) in Matlab 2015a, the speed was faster and could meet the actual needs.